A view across outer London — rows of residential terraces in the foreground with the central London skyline on the horizon — in daylight.

 The rail industry measures punctuality two ways.
 "Time to 3" counts a train as punctual if it arrives within three minutes.
 "On Time" — the stricter measure — counts only trains within one minute.
 In the previous quarter (October to December 2025), Britain hit 81.5% on Time to 3 but just 62.2% on the to-the-minute measure (ORR, published 5 March 2026).
 So when an operator advertises that it runs "X% on time," check which definition it's quoting before you trust it.

 Performance varies enormously by operator, which is exactly why the line matters more than the zone.
 At the strong end, c2c ran 91.9% of trains within three minutes over the year to March 2026, the best record in the country (ORR).
-Elsewhere the picture is rougher, and the system is mid-overhaul: Govia Thameslink Railway, which runs Southern, Thameslink, Great Northern, and Gatwick Express, was taken into public ownership on 31 May 2026, following Greater Anglia in October 2025 (GOV.UK; ORR).
+Elsewhere the picture is rougher: Govia Thameslink Railway, which runs Southern, Thameslink, Great Northern, and Gatwick Express, was taken into public ownership on 31 May 2026, following Greater Anglia in October 2025 (GOV.UK; ORR).
 When a route gets nationalised to fix it, that tells you something the area guide won't.
 And averages hide the bad days: that autumn quarter had 16 days when more than 5% of all British trains were cancelled, driven by Storm Amy, Storm Claudia, and infrastructure faults around south London (ORR).

 Apply it